xa1on/ReplayModule/README.md

 ## WIP
 - metatables to avoid creating new functions per replay created
 - doubly linked-lists for storing frames (reference to previous change frame included for each new frame) REQUIRES MAJOR OVERHAUL OF PLAYBACK AND RECORDING
+- ignoredescendents (dont add new descendents of activemodels)
 - weld mode (rather than saving all the cframe data for all cfarmes, save weld cframe data for parts connected to welds)
-- ignoredescendents (dont add new descendents of activemodels)
-- cache replay (may or may not be a good idea, will see)
 - record light & particle properties
+- cache replay (may or may not be a good idea considering the amount of data replays take)
+- record value differences as opposed to storing the current value of each changing property (every 5 differences or so it should recalibrate and return the actual value)
+- benchmark best value for rounding to ensure space efficiency while minimizing error
 - replay compression (lzw)
 - replay serialization (base64)
 - instance serializer